• Skip to primary navigation

 This recipe for Blueberry Banana Bread is a classic sweet bread with a healthy twist.
 It’s the perfect breakfast, snack, or even dessert option and can be frozen for later use!

-I’m a big fan of having a stash of healthy baked goods in my freezer, like Banana Pumpkin Bread, Cinnamon Apple Sauce Bread, and Chocolate Sweet Potato Bread.
-They’re perfect to pull out on busy mornings for a filling, nutritious breakfast.
-Now I can add Blueberry Banana Bread to my go-list of healthy options!
+Breads like Banana Pumpkin Bread, Cinnamon Apple Sauce Bread, and Chocolate Sweet Potato Bread are perfect to pull out on busy mornings for a filling, nutritious breakfast.
+Here are a few reasons you’ll love this Blueberry Banana Bread.

 • Flour – Like many of our baked goods, we use a combo of all-purpose flour and white whole wheat flour.
 We prefer this specific variety because it yields fluffier baked goods but still provides the nutrition from whole wheat flour.